Hate the CPA Exam? I Did Too.

 Are you sick and tired of the CPA Exam and ready to either pass this thing or quit?

-If you answered “YES” to any of these, then My Story may resonate with you.
+If you answered “YES” to any of these, My Story might resonate with you.

 Family & Background

-My name is Jeff Elliott, founder of another71 and NINJA CPA Review.
+My name is Jeff Elliott CPA, founder of another71 and NINJA CPA Review.

 (I cringe at using the word founder, however, as self-important jerks normally throw that term around.
 I am surrounded by an awesome team of NINJA Dan, NINJA Bobby, NINJA Blair, NINJA Andria, and everyone's favorite: NINJA Mike).